Monday – Friday (Full-time, hourly non-exempt)

 ABOUT THE GALLERY:

-David Kordansky Gallery is one of the most dynamic venues for contemporary art in Los Angeles—and soon to be New York—and is internationally regarded as a leading gallery of its generation.
+David Kordansky Gallery is one of the most dynamic venues for contemporary art in Los Angeles and in New York and is internationally regarded as a leading gallery of its generation.
 Established in 2003, the exhibition program is dedicated to presenting artists’ work with passion and intellectual rigor, and to bringing the utmost care and precision to showcasing artistic visions.
 The Gallery is committed to presentations that blend scholarship and connoisseurship with equity and inclusion.
 We are an institution rooted in our hometown of Los Angeles, and in California, even as we embrace cultural activity as a fully global phenomenon.

 Maintaining a culture of belonging is important to us—we strive for a workplace where every single team member feels valued, supported, and heard.
 We believe in the power of creativity and seek opportunities for connection, collaboration, and learning between cultures and communities.
 We are committed to championing policies and practices that promote diversity, foster cultural equity, and sustain an environment of inclusivity.
 The Gallery is an equal opportunity employer and makes employment decisions on the basis of merit, qualifications, and abilities.
 The Gallery does not discriminate, and does not permit discrimination against its employees, interns, volunteers, or applicants.
 We recognize our strengths lie in the broad range of individuals who contribute their time and talents to our mission, and we pledge to create a safe, accessible, and inclusive place to work.